-During 2017/18 we will also continue to target those offenders who are causing the most harm, we will deploy resources in areas of high risk and work to safeguard the most vulnerable members of our communities.
-This approach has proved effective in previous years and therefore we will seek to build upon this strategy, using our new technology, to ensure we deliver the best possible protection to the communities of West Mercia Police using the available resources."
+During 2018/19 we will also continue to target those offenders who are causing the most harm, we will deploy resources in areas of high risk and high demand which the new Policing Model will support and work to safeguard the most vulnerable members of our communities.
+We will seek to build upon this strategy, using our new technology, to ensure we deliver the best possible protection to the communities of West Mercia Police using the available resources."